nbessi/odoo_new_api_guideline/source/fields.rst

 translations of related field are yet translated if field is stored!!

-Chain related fields modification will trigger invalidation of the cache for all elements of the chain
+Chained related fields modification will trigger invalidation of the cached for all elements of the chain

 Property Field
 --------------

-There is some use cases where value of the fields must change depending of the current company.
+There is some use cases where value of the field must change depending of the current company.

 To activate such behavior you can now use the `company_depending` option.